Top 4 Ways to Reduce Taxes on RSU Income

 If you opt to sell shares, be sure to calculate which shares are going to be the most beneficial to your bottom line.
 It can be better to sell stock at a loss (aka “tax-loss harvesting”) vs. selling highly appreciated stock that comes with a huge tax bill.

 Tax-loss harvesting is such a great benefit that our investment operations team is constantly looking for losses to harvest for clients.
-We believe that you can turn an investment loser, into a tax winner
+We believe that you can turn an investment loser into a tax winner

 Tax Bunching

-One helpful strategy that not many people take advantage of is called Tax Bunching, wherein you alternate years between taking the standard deduction and itemizing by planning deductible expenses in the year you itemize.
-If you are scheduled to have a high-income tax year that pushes you to a high tax bracket, it might be beneficial to use tax bunching for that tax year.
-Here are the primary deductions you should look for if you hope to itemize.
+One helpful strategy is Tax Bunching, wherein you alternate years between taking the standard deduction and itemizing by planning deductible expenses in the year you itemize.
+If you are scheduled to have a high-income tax year (like a vesting cliff or liquidity event), it is often beneficial to "bunch" deductions into that year.

 • Medical & Health Expenses – You may deduct medical expenses that exceed 7.5% of your AGI.
 This would be for planned major expenses such as surgeries, braces, etc.